gammasoft71/Examples_wxWidgets/src/Components/BusyCursor/README.md

 # BusyCursor

-Shows how to create a BusyCursor widget with wxBusyCursor.
+Shows how to create a BusyCursor component with wxBusyCursor.

 ## Source